Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \section{Models of opinion dynamics}

-The development of mathematical and computational models of opinion dynamics started more than 50 years ago, going back to \cite{abelson_computer_1963, abelson_mathematical_1964, degroot_reaching_1974, french_formal_1956}, and to work on statistical physics models of polarization by \textcite{weidlich_statistical_1971}, who has been described as the founder of sociophysics \cite{batey_wolfgang_2023}.
-The voter model was initially proposed as a model of spatial conflict \cite{clifford_model_1973} and attracted first the interest of statisticians \cite{holley_ergodic_1975}, but has become one of the most studied opinion dynamics models in statistical physics \cite{redner_reality-inspired_2019}.
-The Kirman model \cite{kirman_ants_1993} describes herding and animal decision making, and is ultimately a close cousin of the original voter model.
-Further early work on opinion dynamics by \textcite{nowak_private_1990} and \textcite{lewenstein_statistical_1992} focused on agent-based models and the statistical physics of social impact \cite{latane_psychology_1981}. \textcite{helbing_boltzmann-like_1993} proposed models inspired by Boltzmann and Fokker--Planck equations to describe human behavior, and early models of pedestrian movement \cite{helbing_mathematical_1991}.
-Further influential work from the 1990s is by Robert Axelrod, who proposed a model of cultural dynamics \cite{axelrod_dissemination_1997}, and hypothesized that future online media, despite creating more connections between people, would not lead to global consensus in one culture.
+The development of mathematical and computational models of opinion dynamics goes back more than 50 years to the works of \textcite{french_formal_1956,abelson_computer_1963, abelson_mathematical_1964,degroot_reaching_1974}.
+It also finds roots in statistical physics with the models of polarization of \textcite{weidlich_statistical_1971}, sometimes called the founder of sociophysics \cite{batey_wolfgang_2023}, the synergetics of \textcite{haken_cooperative_1975}, and the mathematical theory of social imitation by \textcite{callen_imitation_1974}.
+The voter model was initially proposed as a model of spatial conflict \cite{clifford_model_1973}, attracting first the interest of probabilists \cite{holley_ergodic_1975} to later become one of the most studied opinion dynamics models \cite{redner_reality-inspired_2019}. \textcite{galam_sociophysics_1982} used ideas from critical phenomena to model strikes in collective worker behavior.

+Further early work on opinion dynamics by \textcite{nowak_private_1990} and \textcite{lewenstein_statistical_1992} focused on agent-based models and the statistical physics of social impact \cite{latane_psychology_1981}.
+The Kirman model \cite{kirman_ants_1993}, describing herding and animal decision making, is a variation of the original voter model. \textcite{helbing_boltzmann-like_1993} proposed models inspired by Boltzmann and Fokker--Planck equations to describe human behavior, as well as early models of pedestrian movement \cite{helbing_mathematical_1991}.
+Another influential work is the model of cultural dynamics by \textcite{axelrod_dissemination_1997}, who hypothesized that future online media, despite creating more connections between people, would not lead to global consensus in one culture.
 Instead, he predicted a trend towards polarization by selective exposure.
 Work from that period also includes the Sznajd model \cite{sznajd-weron_opinion_2000}, as well as the models by \textcite{deffuant_mixing_2000} and the Hegselmann--Krause model \cite{hegselmann_opinion_2002}.